tcsarmento/AI-Code-Super-Challenge/Enterprise-AI-Transformation/resources-summary.md

-# Module 22: Super Challenge - Complete Resources Package
+# Super Challenge - Complete Resources Package

 ## 📚 Documentation Overview

-This comprehensive package contains all the resources needed to run the Module 22 Super Challenge, a 3-hour intensive exercise where participants build an enterprise-grade financial transaction system with AI-powered fraud detection.
+This comprehensive package contains all the resources needed to run the Super Challenge, a 4-hour intensive exercise where participants build an enterprise-grade financial transaction system with AI-powered fraud detection.

 ## 📁 Resources Created

-### 1. **Main Documentation** (`module22-readme.md`)
+### 1. **Main Documentation** (`README.md`)
 - Complete challenge overview and requirements
 - Business scenario and transformation goals
 - Technical requirements and architecture